PoCInnovation/Pool2024/P2P/day04/README.md

 **Day purposes**

-✔ Create a foundry project to setup your ethereum development environment

-✔ Create an ERC 721 smart contract
+✔ Build a decentralized application with Svelte

-✔ Build your application to interact with your contract
+✔ Interact with your ERC-721 smart contract

+✔ Learn about Viem

 ## Introduction

 Decentralized applications are applications that interact with the blockchain.
 For example when you want to swap some tokens on uniswap, you are using a decentralized application.
-The goal of this day is to create your own decentralized application that will interact with your ERC 721 smart contract.
+The goal of this day is to create your own decentralized application that will interact with your ERC-721 smart contract.

 ## Step 0 - Setup

 Please refer to [SETUP.md](SETUP.md) file.
+It is not the same as the previous day.

 ## Step 1 - Connecting your wallet to your web application

 ### 📑 **Description**:

 The goal of this task is to connnect your wallet to your web application and be able to get its balance and display it to the user.
+You will use the `viem` library to do so. `Viem` is a typescript interface for ethereum.
+It will allow us to interact with the blockchain.
+For this step, you will need to have a wallet with some testnet ether on it.
+You can use [metamask](https://metamask.io/) and [sepolia faucet](https://sepoliafaucet.com/) for example.

 ### 📌 **Tasks**:

+In the `src/routes/+page.svelte` file:

 - Create a button that will ask you to connect your wallet to the website
+- Display your account's address
 - Display your account's balance
-- Display your account's address
+  > 💡 Use `sepolia` instead of `mainet`

 ### 📚 **Documentation**:

+Take a look at [Svelte examples](https://svelte.dev/examples/hello-world).
 Check out the [documentation](https://viem.sh/docs/getting-started.html) of viem and their [examples](https://github.com/wevm/viem/tree/main/examples) to connect your wallet.

 ### ✔️ **Validation**:

 You can now ask to the user to connect their wallet and display information about it on the page !

-## Step 2 - Smart Contract
+## Step 2 - Calling your smart contract's functions from your application

 ### 📑 **Description**:

-During this step, you will create your smart contract that will let you mint NFTs.
+During this step, you will use your ERC-721 smart contract that you created in the day02.
+If you didn't do the day 2, please do it before or take the [openzeppellin implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol).

-### 📌 **Tasks**:

-- Create an ERC721 token from the template
-  - Make it mintable with an auto-incrementing id
-  - Make it hold an URI

-### 📚 **Documentation**:

-Refer to this [page](https://www.openzeppelin.com/contracts) to create your smart contract.

-### ✔️ **Validation**:

-Your smart contract is created and deployed on the goerli testnet !

-## Step 3 - Calling your smart contract's functions from your application

-### 📑 **Description**:

 Your goal now is to call your smart contract's function from your web application in order to interact with it.
 The first one we are going to call is the `mint` function, which will let us create our NFT on the blockchain.
+To call this function, we need the address of your deployed contract and the "function prototypes" of your contract which is called `abi`.

 ### 📌 **Tasks**:

+- Take the `CONTRACT_ADDRESS` of your ERC-721 contract that you have deployed.
+You will need it for the last task.
+- In the `out` folder of the day2, take the `PetNFT.json` which is in the `PetNFT.sol` folder.
+Put it in the `src` folder of your Svelte application.
+You will need it for the last task.
-- Create a button which will call the `mint` method of your smart contract and send the expected amount of ether, that is the mint price of your NFT.
+- Now, create a button which will call the `mint` method of your ERC-721 contract.

 ### 📚 **Documentation**:

-Get the ABI of your smart contract and use it with `viem` to call the `mint` function on your smart contract.
+Take a look at [this](https://viem.sh/docs/contract/getContract.html), it will help you 😉.

 ### ✔️ **Validation**:

 You minted your first NFT and can now see it in your collection in your [opensea testnet](https://testnets.opensea.io/account) account.

-## Step 4 - Let's see our NFTs
+## Step 3 - Let's see our NFTs

 ### 📑 **Description**: